logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/setting-up-the-test-environment/setting-up-android-automation/installing-a-testable-android-application/installing-the-re-signed-android-application-onto-a-target-device/_index.md

 If the installation is successful, the Installation completed message appears.

-**Note:** Installation of each application via the Android Instrumentation Tool dialog box involves the installation of a second application to handle communications.
+{{<note>}} Installation of each application via the Android Instrumentation Tool dialog box involves the installation of a second application to handle communications.
 If you go to the **Manage Applications** utility:

 -   On a version 4.0 or higher Android device, the **Manage Applications** utility is available under **Settings** \> **Applications manager**.
 -   On a pre-4.0 Android device, the **Manage Applications** utility is available under **Settings** \> **Applications** \> **Manage applications**.